ysharplanguage/FastJsonParser/README.md

 Performances
 ------------

-Here are some figures, from the tests that are provided here (note: such figures are always much dependent on the test data/the way testing is performed; YMMV, so it's always a good idea to make your own benchmarks, using *your* test data in the data "shape" you're interested in, and that you expect to encounter with a good probability in your domain)...
+Here are some figures, from the tests that are provided here.
+Note such figures are always much dependent on the test data and the way testing is performed.
+YMMV, so it's always a good idea to make your own benchmarks, using *your* test data in the data "shape" you're interested in, and that you expect to encounter with a good probability in your domain...

-(.NET 4.0 target, on an Ideapad w/ Intel Core i5 CPU @ 2.50GHz, 6GB RAM, running Win7 64bit, 98% idle CPU)
+(.NET 4.0 target, on a humble Ideapad Intel Core i5 CPU @ 2.50GHz, 6 GB RAM, running Win7 64bit, 98% idle CPU)

 * "Loop" Test of tiny JSON (deserializing x times the JSON contained in the tiny.json.txt file = 126 bytes):
     * 10,000 iterations: in ~ 65 milliseconds vs. JSON.NET 5.0 r8 in ~ 250 milliseconds vs. ServiceStack in ~ 125 milliseconds